Jaydeep077/University-Management-System/README.md

 # University-Management-System
-UI created using Java(swing,awt) and Database used-Mysql.
+created an UI using Java(swing,awt) and Database used- Mysql.